 Two types of gum disease

 The two most common types of gum disease are gingivitis (also called gum disease) and periodontitis.
-Both diseases are caused by the same thing that causes cavities and tooth decay, plaque.
+Both gum diseases are caused by the same thing that causes cavities. tooth decay, and plaque.

 The good news is that gum disease treatments are available.
-Hence you are showing any symptoms of a gum disease it is a good idea to opt for our natural treatment for gum diseases.
+Hence, if you are showing any symptoms of a gum disease it is a good idea to opt for our natural treatment for gum diseases.

 Plaque is the thick, slightly sticky stuff made up of bacteria and food bits that you can sometimes feel on your teeth.
 It is forming in your mouth all the time, but can be controlled with regular brushing and flossing.
 When it is not regularly brushed or flossed away, plaque can lead to gum disease.